• Skip to primary navigation

 • Questions & Reviews

 The Butter: Rather than greasing the baking dish with a baking spray, this recipe opts for loads of butter that is carefully melted in the oven before adding the batter.
-This butter will end up seeping into the filling & creating a super luscious texture.
+This butter will end up seeping into the gluten free peach cobbler filling to create a super luscious texture.

 The Batter: Because there is a ton of butter in the pan, there is no need for any oil in the batter.
 The batter simply consists of Bob's Red Mill 1 to 1 Baking Flour, granulated sugar, vanilla, baking powder, salt and oat milk.
 It's that simple!
 Everything gets whisked in a bowl until thickened.